Content updated Nov. 8, 2021, by Riley Nisbet

 The White House lifted its travel ban on 33 countries, Monday, Nov.
 8, 2021, for all fully vaccinated travelers to the United States.
 For those flying into the U.S. proof of full COVID-19 vaccination will be necessary along with a negative Covid-19 test taken no more than three days before departure.

-The travel ban, which was announced during the Trump administration and extended by Biden earlier this year, was shown to be ineffective against slowing the spread the virus.
-By lifting the travel ban, the U.S. is able to take a more concentrated effort in stopping Covid-19 cases spread through travel.
+The travel ban, which was announced during the Trump administration and extended by Biden earlier this year, was shown to be ineffective against slowing the spread of the virus.
+By lifting the travel ban, the U.S. is able to take a more concentrated effort in stopping Covid-19 from being spread through travel.
 White House coronavirus response coordinator, Jeff Zients, who made the announcement, said that lifting the travel ban allows the U.S. to take an individual-based approach rather than a country-based approach, which he sees as a “stronger system”.
 This is because it allows the U.S. to utilize the vaccine–the most successful tool in preventing the spread of the coronavirus–rather than attempting to police geographic hot spots.

 Per NPR, the newly announced travel requirements do not apply to ground travel from Canada or Mexico.